openedx/openedx-user-groups/docs/decisions/0004-refresh-and-consistency-framework.rst

 * **Criterion-Level Configuration**: Configure update strategies (event-based, scheduled, manual) at the individual criterion type level rather than at the group level, allowing each criterion type to define its optimal refresh approach based on its data source characteristics.

+  * **Event-Based Updates**: Criteria that are event-based will be updated immediately when the event is triggered.
+Note that if an event is triggered for a user that belongs to multiple groups, the user will be updated in all the groups that have the criterion that is event-based.
+  * **Scheduled Updates**: Criteria that are scheduled will be updated at the scheduled time.
+  * **Manual Updates**: Criteria that are manual will be updated manually by the user.

 * **Mixed Strategy Support**: Enable groups to contain criteria with different update strategies, with the centralized orchestrator coordinating updates across all criteria types within a group.
 For groups with criteria of mixed refresh frequencies (event-based + scheduled):

   * Allow mixed refresh frequencies per group, with event-based updates taking priority over scheduled updates when both are triggered simultaneously.